jackrugile/variaboard/TASKS.md

 - [ ] set mutate and randomize methods to the control itself
 - [ ] custom easing for randomize and mutate, combine map and ease
 - [ ] fix issue with snapped value at end of easing?
-- [ ] is the mutate compensation working properly?
 - [ ] set custom mutation ratio
-- [ ] when and where to include source maps?
 - [ ] logo
 - [ ] list browser compatibility, get polyfills where needed
+- [ ] look in to accessibility concerns
+- [ ] can this work for touch?
+- [ ] rethink style details
+- [ ] complete all JSDoc docs
+- [ ] provide common demos and examples
+- [ ] add getting started and more helpful basic docs

 ## Non Plugin Code